kamsonline/nx-nestjs/README.md

 ## Understand your workspace

-Run `yarn nx graph` to see a diagram of the dependencies of your projects.

-or `yarn nx dep-graph`
+Run `yarn nx graph` to see a diagram of the dependencies of your projects or `yarn nx dep-graph`